 Me: Me.
 Okay?
 Me!
 I’m tempted!

 Perfect example of what I’m talking about is this appetizer.
-I made this bourbon meatball for New Years Eve for me, myself and I. Oops, I mean Christopher and I. So, since we make a two person party, I needed to make a two person sized appetizer.
+I made this bourbon meatballs recipe for New Years Eve for me, myself and I. Oops, I mean Christopher and I. So, since we make a two person party, I needed to make a two person sized appetizer.

 Trip down Memory Lane